How?

 Inspired by Stanford d.school

 The Stanford d.school method provides seven (7) stages—Empathize, Define, Ideate, Prototype, Test, Iterate and Implement.
-This offers a structured yet flexible framework to better understand users, challenge assumptions, redefine problems, and for us at Being Guided, rapidly create No-Code Platform digital innovations.
+This offers a structured yet flexible framework to better understand users, challenge assumptions, redefine problems, and for us at Being Guided, rapidly create AI-powered digital innovations.

 Stage 01.
 Empathize